Emerald Lake Trail: Rocky Mountain National Park Trail Guide

 Emerald Lake Trail Rocky Mountain National Park

-Between late May and mid-October, all visitors need a timed-entry permit to enter RMNP.
+Between late May and mid-October, all visitors need a timed-entry permit to enter Rocky Mountain National Park.

-You have two options: timed-entry permits that don’t include the Bear Lake Corridor or ‘all access’ permits including Bear Lake.
-To hike the Emerald Lake trail, you need Bear Lake access.
+You have two options: Regular ‘Timed Entry’ permits that don’t include the Bear Lake Road Corridor or ‘Timed Entry +’ permits which include access to the Bear Lake Road Corridor.
+To hike the Emerald Lake trail, you need a Timed Entry + permit.

 Recreation.gov releases all permits on the 1st of the month at 8:00 am MST, the month prior.
 For example, July permits become available at 8:00 am on June 1st, August permits are available on July 1st, and so on.
 Permits cost $2.00.